wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/how-to-wire-a-robot.rst

-How to wire an FRC Robot
+How to Wire an FRC Robot
 ========================

 .. note::